 CBT in Gambling Addiction

-Gambling has been around for a lot of time, and people engaged with it driven by their natural inclination to pursue success.
+Gambling has existed for a long time, and people engage with it driven by their natural inclination to pursue success.

 But as someone engages in increasing gambling and dedicates more and more money to it, neglecting other daily tasks, a compulsive disorder may start to take shape and develop.
 This compulsive disorder poses the risk of evolving into a full-fledged gambling disorder.
-However, one of the ways to resist and fight this is through Cognitive Behavioral Therapy.
+However, one of the ways to resist and fight this is through Cognitive Behavioral Therapy, which we will present throughout this article.
+Keep reading to see how this therapy can help with gambling addiction issues.

 Talking therapy, known as cognitive behavioral therapy (CBT), aids in problem management by changing thought patterns and addict behaviors.
 While it’s often applied to address anxiety and depression, its benefits extend to other mental and physical health issues.